-Industrivärden's board of directors, which is elected by the Annual General Meeting, currently consists of seven members, including the CEO.
-The Chairman of the Board, Tom Hedelius, is a former CEO and chairman of Handelsbanken.
+Industrivärden's board of directors, which is elected by the Annual General Meeting, currently consists of eight members, including the CEO.
+The Chairman of the Board, Tom Hedelius, is a former CEO and subsequently former chairman of Handelsbanken.
 The Vice Chairman, Sverker Martin-Löf, is a former CEO of SCA and is currently Chairman of SCA, Skanska and SSAB.
+Olof Faxander is President and CEO of SSAB.
 Boel Flodgren is a professor of commercial law and a former president of Lund University.
-Finn Johnsson is a former CEO of Mölnlycke Health Care, United Distillers and Euroc, and is currently Chairman of Volvo.
+Finn Johnsson is a former CEO of Mölnlycke Health Care, United Distillers and Euroc.
 Fredrik Lundberg is CEO of L E Lundbergföretagen and Chairman of Cardo, Holmen and Hufvudstaden.
-Lennart Nilsson is a former CEO of Skanska and former executive vice president and CFO of Skanska and former executive vice president and CFO of Securum, among other positions.
+Lennart Nilsson is a former CEO of Cardo.
+Industrivärden's CEO Anders Nyrén is a former executive vice president and CFO of Skanska and former executive vice president and CFO of Securum, among other positions.